A BRIEF HISTORY

 Ladakh Marathon was started in 2012 to show the world that Ladakh was up and running.
 The Marathon was also started to encourage the youth to take up running not only to lead a healthy lifestyle but also to give them a platform to participate and perform at a competitive level.

-Ladakh Marathon is an annual event certified by AIMS (Association of International Marathons and Distance Races) and one of Asia’s most important Marathons.
+Ladakh Marathon is an annual event certified by AIMS (Association of International Marathons and Distance Races) and one of world’s most important high altitude marathons.
 It is a key stop on the global marathon calendar!

-The 72 km ultra Khardungla Challenge, considered one of the toughest races and ultimate test for endurance, grew from 11 participants in 2012 to 168 participants in 2019.
+The 72km ultra Khardungla Challenge, considered one of the toughest races and ultimate test for endurance, grew from 11 participants in 2012 to close to 250 participants in 2023.
 This race is becoming one of the most prestigious Ultra Marathons in the world attracting ultra runners from across the globe.

 Beginning from the 8th edition of Ladakh Marathon, a conscious decision was made to reduce the use of single use plastic to protect our fragile environment.
 We remain committed to same in achieving our ideology of “leave only footprints behind” in the years to come.